iterative/dvc.org/static/docs/commands-reference/remote/add.md

 DVC will be using default AWS credentials file to access S3.
 To override some of these settings, you could the options described in `dvc remote modify`.

-We use the `boto3` library to communicate with AWS S3.
+We use the `boto3` library to communicate with AWS.
 The following API methods are performed:

 - `list_objects_v2`, `list_objects`